SMILE-UHURA Challenge -- Small Vessel Segmentation at Mesoscopic Scale from Ultra-High Resolution 7T Magnetic Resonance Angiograms: Concluding remarks and outlook

-An additional qualitative evaluation was conducted on an MRA volume with a resolution of 150$\mu m$ — double the resolution of the volumes in both the open and Secret Datasets.
+An additional qualitative evaluation was conducted on an MRA volume with a resolution of 150 $\mu m$ - double the resolution of the volumes in both the open and secret datasets.
 Due to computational resource limitations provided for the challenge, only a limited number of methods, including the baseline models, were capable of segmenting this high-resolution volume.
-The ratings are preseneted in Table \ref{tab:qualitative_150mm_rating_MD}.
+Models that have high computational requirements (e.g. nnUNet-based or Transformer-based methods) did not manage to run within the given computational limitations, while simpler methods (e.g. UNet MSS-based methods) did manage to run.
+The ratings are presented in Table \ref{tab:qualitative_150mm_rating_MD}.
+The inter-rater agreement, calculated using the ICC(2,k) model, was considerably higher in this instance, with values of 0.88 (CI: [0.54, 0.98]) for \textit{Q1} and 0.80 (CI: [0.27, 0.96]) for \textit{Q2}.
+However, it is important to note that there was only one volume, and only a few methods were involved in this evaluation.

-In terms of small vessel segmentation performance (\textit{Q1}) on the high-resolution volume, \textbf{EURECOM-UNIANDES} achieved the highest rating with a score of 4, outperforming both baseline methods.
-This indicates that \textbf{EURECOM-UNIANDES} was particularly effective in capturing fine vascular structures at the higher resolution, demonstrating superior capability in small vessel segmentation compared to other evaluated methods.
+In terms of small vessel segmentation performance (\textit{Q1}) on the higher-resolution volume, \baseDSSx[0] achieved a median score of 3.00, indicating moderate effectiveness in capturing small vessels at the increased resolution.
+This suggests that \baseDSSx[0] maintains reasonable performance even when processing higher-resolution data. \baseUNetMSS[0] received a lower score of 1.67, reflecting limited capability in segmenting small vessels at this resolution.
+This performance is considerably below that of \baseDSSx[0], indicating that \baseUNetMSS[0] may not be well suited to higher-resolution data in terms of capturing fine vascular details.

+\eurecom[0] outperformed both baselines with the highest score of 3.67 for \textit{Q1}.
+This result indicates that \eurecom[0] was particularly effective in accurately segmenting small vessels on the higher-resolution volume.
+Its superior performance suggests that the method is adept at handling increased data complexity and capturing fine vascular structures.